 VIA and VIA+ (2010–2015) relied on Adobe Flash, which YouTube dropped in 2017.
 These models lost YouTube access permanently.
 No software update, no workaround on the TV itself will restore it.
 The only fix is a streaming stick plugged into an HDMI port.

 SmartCast / VIZIO OS (2016+) runs the current YouTube app and receives active updates.
-Following Walmart’s acquisition of Vizio in December 2024, the platform was rebranded from SmartCast to VIZIO OS, but the YouTube app continued working without interruption on all supported models.
+Following Walmart’s acquisition of Vizio in December 2024, the platform was rebranded from SmartCast to VIZIO OS.
+Vizio’s support page confirms that the YouTube app continued working without interruption on all supported models after the rebrand.

 If your TV is confirmed pre-2016, skip to the streaming device workaround below.